mickvav/python_club_notes/projects/pinger/README.md

 192.168.0.0/16
 ```

-_randomly_ pings ip addresses from them and saves result summaries in another file, so it looks like
+_randomly_ pings ip several addresses from them and saves result summaries in another file, so it looks like

 ```
-pinger input.txt output.txt
+pinger input.txt output.txt 3
 ```